 We developed the QPL with an advisory council of patients and family members who had lived experience with major surgery.
 The council identified a need for better decisional support during preoperative conversations, including discussion of treatment options, postoperative expectations and advance care planning.

 - “Should I have surgery?”

 - “What should I expect if everything goes well?”

 We then adapted existing question lists to better meet the needs of patients considering high-risk surgery.
 The questions on our QPL are designed to empower patients to ask about — and deliberate on — the broader outcomes of surgery, not just individual risks or complications.

-We have received funding from the Patient-Centered Outcomes Research Institute (PCORI) to continue this work.
+We received funding from the Patient-Centered Outcomes Research Institute (PCORI) to conduct this work.

 Our team is evaluating a communication framework, called Best Case/Worst Case that structures the decision-making conversation between patients and doctors.
 Best Case/Worst Case combines a simple pen-and-paper graphic and narrative description of treatment outcomes to help patients make difficult treatment decisions.

 Each vertical line on the graphic aid represents a different treatment choice; for example, surgery vs. medical management, or surgery vs. supportive care.